SmalsResearch/bePelias/README.md

 - With /reverse, items will always be addresses
 - With /id/{bestid}, the list will contain at most one address (if an address BeSt id is provided), a (list of) street(s) (if a street BeSt id is provided) or a (list of) city (if a municipality BeSt id is provided).

+## Context

+Belgium is administratively divided into 565 "municipalities" (communes/gemeenten).
+261 in WAL, 19 in BRU and 285 in VLG.
+Each of those municipalities is divided into one or several postal codes, and each of those postal codes is divided into "localities".

+But this is the theory and each region has implemented this concept in a different fashion in BeSt Address structure:
+- In BRU:
+    - 18 communes contain only one postal code and one locality, but municipality of "Brussels" has 4 postal codes, each corresponding to one locality (one of them being also named Brussels).
+Then, no postal code contains more than one locality, and locality names will be stored in the "PostalInfo" objects
+    - The boundaries of the four postal codes of "Bruxelles-ville" (1000, 1130, 1020, 1120) is wider than the "municipality of Brussels".
+A small part of most surrounding postal codes (1040, 1050, 1030, 1170) surrounding 1000 also belong to "municipality of Brussels".
+So it is not possible, for several Brussels postal codes, to know the corresponding municipality : it depends of the exact address
+- In VLG, there are no administrative concept bellow postal codes.
+In a postal info, the name will contain the concatenation of all "locality names"
+- In WAL, localities are denoted "Part of municipality" (postal info do not have names, which are contained by "part of municipality")

-Note that a "city" is the combination of a municipality, a postal code, and, if applicable (in WAL), a part of municipality.
+Note that in the following, a "city" is the combination of a municipality, a postal code, and, if applicable (in WAL), a part of municipality.
 It this then the lowest level of administrative entity.

-Unfortunatly, the BeSt address structure is not uniform, with differences between the three regions that we are going to develop below.

 ## Flat Data model